cwrc/CWRC-GitWriter/README.md

 #### Building

-This repository contains two JS files: the [app file](src/js/app.js) and the [config file](src/js/config.js).
+This repository contains a JS file — the [app file](src/js/app.js), and a JSON file — the [config file](config/config.js).
 The app file does not contain much code itself; it's main purpose to load/require other code bases, and then configure and instantiate the CWRC-Writer.
 It must first be built in order to be useable.
 To build:

 - Download the code for this repository, or clone the repository
 - Install all the NPM package dependencies: `npm install`